fer15hdez/Note/Git/Git.md

  git add path_file or path_dir **Tracked file.
 Is ready to commit to repository.
 If is a path_dir all file and dir will be Tracked.**
  git reset path_file or path_dir **The tracked file or dir is untracked.
 Delete from tracked, the file is unfollow** git remote -v **Show all the remote repository that are cloned.**
- git fetch [remote-name] **El comando irá al proyecto remoto y se traerá todos los datos que aun no tienes de dicho remoto, todo lo diferente despues de clonarlo.**
+ git fetch [remote-name] **El comando irá al proyecto remoto y se traerá todos los datos que aun no tienes de dicho remoto, todo lo diferente despues de clonarlo.
+Pero no intenta integrar esos cambios en tus ramas locales.**

 git push [nombre-remoto] [nombre-rama] **To send the local repository to a server.**
 git push origin master **That put all local repository even with the commit.**